 If you like to get technical (and I do – after all, I’m a scientist!), you can use an instant-read thermometer for batch-to-batch consistency.
 After stirring in the heavy cream, you want the temperature to reach at least 220 °F to thicken appropriately (it will remain on the thin and pourable side – even straight out of the fridge).

 Personally, I like to cook mine to 227-228 °F — still soft even after refrigeration, but just a little thicker, making it perfect to drizzle on things without running everywhere.
 You can even cook it longer, 230 to 235 °F, for a chewier, thick consistency.

 Tips and Tricks for the Best Easy Salted Caramel Recipe:

-- This is easy to adjust for your preferred caramel color – just add the heavy cream a little earlier (or later) based on your preferred sugar caramelizaton level.
-The color the sugar is when the cream is added dictates the final end color.
+- This is easy to adjust for your preferred caramel color – just add the heavy cream a little earlier (or later) based on your preferred sugar caramelization level.
+The color of the sugar when the cream is added dictates the final end color.

 - Use an appropriately large pan.
 A smaller pan may result in the mixture bubbling over after adding the heavy cream.

 - Not into salted caramel?
 Reduce the salt in the recipe down to 1/2 teaspoon and stir in a splash of vanilla extract during the last step.